axvr/axvr.io/projects/index.md

 - [Photon.vim](https://github.com/axvr/photon.vim) - An elegant, dark colour
   scheme with minimal syntax highlighting for Vim.
 - [Gait](gait) - An experimental and intelligent UI framework project.
-- [Org.vim](https://github.com/axvr/org.vim) - A minimal Org-mode plugin for
+- [Org.vim](https://github.com/axvr/org.vim) - An Org-mode plugin for Vim
-  Vim providing only the absolute necessities.
+  providing only the absolute necessities.
 - [8-bit homebrew computer](8-bit-hbc) - I'm working on designing and building
   a simple 8-bit computer from scratch.